logo

 I turned my eyes to Lara.

 “No, we have nothing!”
-She snarled and stuck her hands deep into her pockets, demonstrating what a hopeless miser she was when it came to drugs!
+She snarled and stuck her hands deep into her pockets, demonstrating what a hopeless miser she was when it came to drugs.

 “Never mind!”
 Our new friend went on resignedly when he realized he wouldn’t get anything from us.
 “My sad story actually boils down to this: I was born in the middle of the forties and had an indulgent childhood, but my growth as a man was rather harsh.
 At a very young age, I realized I didn’t want to work, and somewhere at the beginning of the seventies, it led me to the point when I stopped even pretending I was trying to fit into society.
-From this moment on, my life became a lot easier: since then, I sleep on the streets, I have no responsibilities, I have no goals to chase, and I don’t worry about the future.
+From that moment on, my life became a lot easier: since then, I sleep on the streets, I have no responsibilities, I have no goals to chase, and I don’t worry about the future.
 It’s wonderful not to worry about the future, you know.
 You should really try it!
-If you taste this way of life, you’ll never want to give it up!”
+If you taste this way of life, you’ll never want to give it up.”

 The loon suddenly darted a suspicious look at me, swallowing dryly a few times.
 Every sign of craziness in his eyes disappeared instantly.